Antwanola/alx-system_engineering-devops/README.md

+*Shell Redirection*
-This is my first shell program
+ This is a shell redirection project